 By contrast, in 2017 and 2018, the glacier continued to calve throughout both summer and winter, only advancing a fraction of the normal distance between the beginning of January and the end of July in 2017, and not at all in 2018 (Fig. 3a).
-This lack of sustained winter advance has only occurred twice before in the observed record: 1996, and 2005 which marked the previous episode of retreat and thinning (Fig. 2, Luckman et al., 2006).
+This lack of sustained winter advance has only occurred twice before in the observed record: 1996 and 2005, which marked the previous episode of retreat and thinning (Fig. 2, Luckman et al., 2006).
 May 2011 also featured an unusually early period of calving.
-By the start of summer 2018 the ice front had retreated by 8 km relative to the start of summer 2016 and the anomalous winter

-5 calving continued into the summer months.
-In 2019, after two calving events in January, the ice front continued to advance as normal for this time of year.
+By the start of summer 2018 the ice front had retreated by 8 km relative to the start of summer 2016 and the anomalous winter calving events in January, the ice front continued to advance as normal for this time of year.
 By the end of May 2019 the ice front was 3.3 km upstream of its position at the start of summer 2016.